zegelin/cassandra-exporter/README.md

                                   tables & views, compaction-related metrics only).
 The default is to include all table labels.
 To disable all table labels use --no-table-labels.
+          --table-metrics=FILTER
+                                Select which table-level metrics to expose.
+Valid options are: 'ALL' (all metrics), 'HISTOGRAMS' (only histograms & summaries), 'NONE' (no metrics).
+The default is 'ALL'.
+          --keyspace-metrics=FILTER
+                                Select which keyspace-level aggregate metrics to expose.
+                                  Valid options are: 'ALL' (all metrics), 'HISTOGRAMS' (only histograms & summaries), 'NONE' (no metrics).
+                                  The default is 'HISTOGRAMS'.
+          --node-metrics=FILTER Select which node-level aggregate metrics to expose.
+                                  Valid options are: 'ALL' (all metrics), 'HISTOGRAMS' (only histograms & summaries), 'NONE' (no metrics).
+                                  The default is 'HISTOGRAMS'.
           --enable-per-thread-cpu-times
                                 Collect per-thread CPU times, where each thread gets its own time-series.
 (EXPERIMENTAL)